AP® Exam Policies & Accommodations

 The easiest way to request accommodations is to reach out to your school’s SSD coordinator.
 Your school’s SSD coordinator will be able to place the request for you via the College Board’s online portal.
 This person may be a special educator or a guidance counselor.
 Be sure to discuss your accommodation needs with your SSD coordinator well in advance of exam day and confirm with them that everything has been submitted and approved.
 Once the request for accommodations is approved, you will be given an SSD number.
 Keep this number handy.
 You’ll need to use this number every time you register to take an AP exam or any other exam that is administered by the College Board.

-It is highly recommended to apply for AP accommodations as early as possible, preferably at the beginning of the school year.
+You’ll need to apply for AP accommodations as early as possible, preferably at the beginning of the school year.
 Once you or the school submit the accommodation request, it can take up to seven weeks to be approved.
-So, ideally, it is advised to start the application process no later than January because all AP exams are administered in May.
+So, ideally, you should start the application process no later than January because all AP exams are administered in May.

 Can students also request accommodations without help from their school?